Planning & Quantities: A Guide to the Bar at Wedding

 Professional bar staff should monitor temperature levels regularly to maintain optimal drink service quality.

-Keep your bar area organized with dedicated spaces for active service items and backup supplies.
-Use layered ice techniques in your drink buckets and maintain a steady ice supply for the duration of the reception.
+Keep your bar area organised with dedicated spaces for active service items and backup supplies.
+Use layered ice techniques in your drink buckets to maintain a steady ice supply throughout the reception.

 Ideal Temperature Ranges

 Temperature management is a critical factor in serving beverages at your wedding celebration.
-When planning your bar service, you'll need to consider both outdoor temperature considerations and ideal serving temperatures for different drinks.
+When planning your bar service, consider both outdoor temperature conditions and the ideal serving temperatures for various drinks.

-For outdoor weddings, be especially mindful that ambient temperatures between 60-80°F will affect how your beverages maintain their chill.
+For outdoor weddings, be especially mindful that ambient temperatures between 60°F and 80°F will affect how your beverages maintain their chill.
 Party planners recommend calculating one drink per guest per hour to ensure adequate cooling capacity.

-For your wine selection, serve reds at room temperature and whites thoroughly chilled.
+For your wine selection, serve reds at room temperature and whites chilled to a proper temperature.
 Champagne and sparkling wines should be kept, as they're best enjoyed when properly chilled.

 Beer requires steady cooling but shouldn't be frozen, while liquor can generally be served at room temperature unless it's part of a chilled cocktail.

 Proper storage solutions are needed to maintain these ideal temperatures.
-Set up your bar in a shaded area and use ice buckets or coolers for drinks that need to stay cold.
+Set up your bar in a shaded area and use ice buckets or coolers to keep drinks cold.

 If you're hosting an outdoor wedding, consider how the sun's position and time of day will impact your beverage service.